lacdev/landing-page/README.md

 # landing-page
-The Odin Project Flexbox Landing Page Assignment
+A small responsive Landing Page made with HTML and CSS